WinShape Foundation

-WinShape Foundation is an American charitable organization founded in 1984 by Truett Cathy, founder of fast-food restaurant chain Chick-fil-A, and his wife Jeanette Cathy.
+WinShape Foundation is an American Christian charitable organization founded in 1984 by Truett Cathy, founder of fast-food restaurant chain Chick-fil-A, and his wife Jeanette Cathy.
 WinShape's sister foundation, Lifeshape, was started by the Cathys' daughter and her husband, Trudy and John White.

 Origins

 After its 1983 school year, Berry College (1902–present) closed its affiliated middle and high school operations at their financially struggling Berry Academy and formed the WinShape Foundation in 1984 as a separate non-profit foundation.
 WinShape focused on a small college scholarship program housed in the former Berry Academy buildings.
 Subsequently, boys and girls summer camps were each added and foundation programs expanded to include foster homes; a challenge/ropes course; corporate and marriage retreats; and United States and global mission trips.